Group Banner Image: Worship-banner-image

 Sung Eucharist

-A warm welcome to our services of Holy Communion on the Fourth Sunday of Easter.
-Revd Simon Winn, Vicar, is presiding and preaching at 8am and preaching at 10am.
+Welcome to our services on the Fourth Sunday after Trinity.
+Revd Dr Tati Gutteridge, Curate, is presiding at 8am and preaching at 8am and 10am.
 Revd Stephen Nshimye is presiding at 10am.
+Children's Church is meeting in the hall.
+Today is the last service with the choir before the summer break.

 You can download the service sheet with details of readings, prayers, hymns and choral music here.